simonverret/simonverret.github.io/_posts/2018-11-15-visual-greens-functions.markdown

 <br>

-Is this all there is to it?
+Is that all there is to it?
 ----

 What I presented here is so "elementary" that I don't even think it can be found in textbooks.
 Green's functions are usually used to treat many-particle systems (many electrons in interaction).
 Here, I have not even mentioned interaction, nor temperature.
 For a fun, engaging, and more complete introduction on Green's functions, I strongly recommend Richard Mattuck's [A Guide to Feynman Diagrams in the Many-Body Problem](http://store.doverpublications.com/0486670473.html).
 For a more conventional introduction (with all the mathematical details), consider Fetter & Walecka [Quantum Theory of Many-Particle Systems](http://store.doverpublications.com/0486428273.html).
 These two are classics, but there are many others.